Papua New Guinea

 - Milne Bay

-After long flights and layovers in Hawaii and Australia, we arrived today in Port Moresby, the capital and largest city of Papua New Guinea.
-It was nice to meet Karl Grobl, the professional photographer who will be guiding us, as well as the small group of amateur photographers who we’ll be traveling with.
-We’re all excited to be here!
+After long flights and layovers in Hawaii and Australia, we arrived in Port Moresby, the capital and largest city of Papua New Guinea.
+We met Karl Grobl, the professional photographer guiding our trip, and a small group of fellow amateur photographers.
+We’re all excited to be here — though when we told friends back home about this trip, the most common response (after “where the heck is that?”) was “why Papua New Guinea?”

 - Photography tour: Jim Cline photo tours